arrenree/KDB/README.md

 / isPrime function

 / create function with 1 argument input
-/ and outputs whether argument is Prime (True) or Not (False)
+/ and checks whether argument is Prime (True) or not (False)

-/ prime = any num can only % itself and 1
+/ prime = any num can only % by itself and 1
 / prime numbers begin on 2
-/ so you need 3 components
+/ will need 3 components:
 / 1. number < 2 (not prime)
 / 2. number = 2 (prime)
 / 3. number > 2 (could be prime)

+/ the outcomes for component 1 and 2 are quite binary.
+/ component 3 -> requires you to check if number has any factors / which means dividing by every number up to x number

+/ general reminder:
+/ IF brackets [contain condition + statement to execute if true] / WHILE brackets [contain condition + statement to execute if true]

 isprime:{if[x<2; :0b]; a:2; while[a<x; if[(x mod a)=0; :0b]; a+:1]; 1b}

-Componennt 1 (number < 2)
+Component 1 (number < 2)
 / if argument less than 2, return FALSE 0b (not prime) / since primes cannot be less than 2
+/ if[x<2; :0b]
 / single colon : means return. nothing after gets executed / if x = 1
 / x(1) < (2) (TRUE) so returns 0b (not prime)
+/ if FALSE, then moves onto NEXT statement

 Component 2 (number = 2)
 / Create variable a, which begins on 2
-/ while condition a < x is FALSE
+/ a is your iterator (will check every number up to x number) / while[a<x; if_false_skip_this_entire_while_loop]; 1b / while condition a < x is FALSE
 / skip ENTIRE while loop
 / and go straight to the end, return TRUE 1B (prime)